RoThePro/Computational-Methods-in-Neuroscience/README.md

  | 30%		 | Projects		| Adding later|
  | 20%		 | Midterm		| Adding later|
  | 30%	     | Final		| Adding later|

+ ### Exercises

+ Exercises will be used to introduce concepts and will be given every lecture and due 24 hours after taught.
+These will include small coding and biology questions that will help in reinforcing concepts learned in class.

+ ### Projects

+ Projects will be given after the completion of entire concepts such as Hoc or data analysis.
+As a result they will be more heavily weighted than the exercises.